-I recently read an article that emphasized our need to minimize our self-worth.
+I recently read a Christian article that emphasized our need to minimize our self-worth.
 We are called to die to ourselves and live for Christ.
 While this may be true, (God hates pride) something struck me as I was reading his words.
-In our attempt to be humble and “die to ourselves,” we have become a people who prides themselves on low self-esteem and worth.
-We equate humility with thinking lowly of ourselves.
-But we are God’s treasure.
+In our attempt to be humble and “die to ourselves,” have we become a people who pride themselves on low self-esteem and worth?
+Do we equate humility with thinking lowly of ourselves?
+The truth is that we are God’s treasure.
 Low self-worth was never His intention for His people.

-A quick study of our identity in Christ reveals the following truths:
+A quick Bible study of our identity in Christ reveals the following truths:

 Nowhere in the New Testament do we see a “you are” statement that is negative.
 Yes, there are many “you were” statements referring to our lives before Christ.
 But according to His Word, “you are” a new creation in Him!

 Why would God spend so much time in His Word telling us who we are in Him if He wanted us to think lowly of ourselves?

 You are God’s treasure – He delights in you.
 He has given you a purpose, and He has gifted you with every spiritual blessing.